CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-2.md

 builder.Build().Run();
 ```

-We can now run the stack 🚀:
+The stack is ready to run 🚀:

 ```bash
 # Start the stack